 - Less heavy: Has a lower weight (by 415g or 50 percent) and is thus easier to take along.

 - More affordable: Was introduced into a lower priced category (58 percent cheaper at launch).

 - More modern: Reflects 5 years and 7 months of technical progress since the 40D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the SL1 emerges as the winner of the match-up (8 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the SL1 emerges as the winner of the match-up (8 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 40D and the SL1 in practical situations.
-User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is where reviews by experts come in.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 40D or the SL1 handle or perform in practice.
+User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
+This is why expert reviews are important.
 The table below summarizes the assessments of some of the best known camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Canon 40D (⇒ rgt)||90/100 HiRec||HiRec||4.5/5||reviewed||4.5/5||2007||1,299||discont.||check|